TimeToogo/elliotswebsite.com/_stuff/rapid-route.md

 RapidRoute is another little side project of mine that was heavily inspired by [nikic's FastRoute][0] and the seemingly endless pursuit of ultra fast uri routing in PHP.
-The goal of the package not just to match pretty urls into useful data telling the application what to do but to it *fast, very fast*.
+The goal of the package not just to match pretty urls into useful data telling the application what to do but to do it *fast, very fast*.

 The traditional method of routing, as used by FastRoute, is by compiling the route definitions to regular expressions which will be run against the url.
 RapidRoute